 Dr. Alexander Boyd

-Dr. Alex Boyd graduated from the University of California at Davis Graduate Program in Performance Studies in June 2014.
+Alexander Boyd graduated from the University of California at Davis Graduate Program in Performance Studies in June 2014.
 His dissertation, “The Sustainability of Traditional Knowledge Systems: Embodied Learning through Practice, Teaching and Application,” draws on 20 years of professional practice and teaching in Daoist Qigong arts (Daojiao Lishi Quanfa) that he has studied since 1985 with his main teachers Chee Soo (who passed in 1994) and Desmond Murray.
 The central practice of his dissertation was to develop the few degree programs in the West that value the learning inherent to Eastern embodied practices.

-In 2000 Dr. Boyd began developing, resourcing and evaluating applied community arts intervention projects that teach Daoist embodied practices to disadvantaged groups including: young people not in education, employment or training or at risk of being excluded from education; adults in low skilled work or unemployed, including travellers, minority groups and people with learning difficulties or disabilities; seniors at risk of falling and other often hard to reach groups.
+In 2000 Boyd began developing, resourcing, and evaluating applied community arts intervention projects that teach Daoist embodied practices to disadvantaged groups including: young people not in education, employment or training or at risk of being excluded from education; adults in low skilled work or unemployed, including travelers, minority groups, and people with learning difficulties or disabilities; seniors at risk of falling and other often hard to reach groups.
 As well as resourcing substantial grant funding to support this work between 2000 and 2011, he was involved in the establishment and management of the company, project and fund administration, and community teaching.
 During this time he re-established the Lishi Daoist Qigong arts in London where he continues to train-the-trainers and develop his interests in helping people found charities and run not-for-profit organizations.